Greg Tate

 Gregory Stephen Tate (October 14, 1957 – December 7, 2021) was an American writer, musician, and producer.
 A long-time critic for The Village Voice, Tate focused particularly on African-American music and culture, helping to establish hip-hop as a genre worthy of music criticism.
 Flyboy in the Buttermilk: Essays on Contemporary America (1992) collected 40 of his works for the Voice and he published a sequel, Flyboy 2, in 2016.
 A musician himself, he was a founding member of the Black Rock Coalition and the leader of Burnt Sugar.

-In 2024, Tate was posthumously awarded a Pulitzer Prize, a Special Citation award.
+In 2024, Tate was posthumously awarded a Pulitzer Prize Special Citation.

 Early life and education

 Gregory Stephen Tate was born on October 14, 1957, in Dayton, Ohio.
 When he was 13 years old, his family moved to Washington, D.C.
-His parents Charles and Florence (Grinner) Tate were civil rights movement activists involved in the Congress of Racial Equality, and played Malcolm X speeches and Nina Simone's music around the house.
+His parents Charles and Florence (Grinner) Tate were civil rights movement activists involved in the Congress of Racial Equality, and played Malcolm X's speeches and Nina Simone's music around the house.

 Tate credited Amiri Baraka's Black Music and Rolling Stone, which he first read when he was 14, with stimulating his interest in collecting and writing about music.
 As a teenager, Tate taught himself how to play guitar.
 He attended Howard University, where he studied journalism and film.

 Career

 Early career and music

 In 1981, following an introduction by family friend Thulani Davis, The Village Voice critic Robert Christgau asked Tate to contribute to the Voice.
 The following year Tate moved to New York City, where he developed friendships with other musicians, including James "Blood" Ulmer and Vernon Reid.
-In 1985, he co-founded the Black Rock Coalition (BRC) with some of the African-American musicians he knew who had a common interest in playing rock music, writing in a manifesto that the group "opposes those racist and reactionary forces within the American music industry which undermine and purloin our musical legacy and deny Black artists the expressive freedom and economic rewards that our Caucasian counterparts enjoy as a matter of course".
+In 1985, he co-founded the Black Rock Coalition (BRC) with some of the African-American musicians he knew who had a common interest in playing rock music, writing in a manifesto that the group "opposes those racist and reactionary forces within the American music industry which undermine and purloin our musical legacy and deny Black artists the expressive freedom and economic rewards that our Caucasian counterparts enjoy as a matter of course."

-In 1999, Tate established Burnt Sugar, an improvisational ensemble that varies in size between 13 and 35 musicians and blended a range of genres including funk, free jazz, and psychedelic rock.
-Tate, who played guitar and conducted the group, described it in 2004 as "a band I wanted to hear but could not find".
+In 1999, Tate established Burnt Sugar, an improvisational ensemble that varies in size from approximately 12 to 40 musicians and blended a range of genres including funk, free jazz, and psychedelic rock.
+Tate, who played guitar and conducted the group, described it in 2004 as "a band I wanted to hear but could not find."